 Moisture Or Water Damage

 One of the primary considerations in deciding between a full or partial roof replacement is moisture.
-Water marks, peeling paint and mold on the inside of a property could indicate that the roof is not doing its job.
+Water stains, peeling paint and mold on the inside of a property could indicate that the roof is not doing its job.

 Minor leaks can be repaired through a partial roof replacement, but in most cases leaks could indicate the need for a full roof replacement.